-I remember on my final night in that wretched trailer, staring out the tiny window into the darkness, wrapped in a blanket, more for it’s emotional impact than warmth, crying softly, and wishing, as if by the power of sheer belief, she would come home.
+I remember my final night in that wretched trailer.
+I wrapped myself in a blanket, more for its emotional impact than warmth.
+I stared out the tiny window into the darkness, crying softly, wishing, as if by the power of sheer belief, she would come home.

-I had finally given up, fatigue defeating hope, and had just laid down to sleep, when light suddenly poured through the window, and I could hear the crunch of tires on gravel just outside.
+I had finally given up, fatigue defeating hope, and had just fallen asleep when light suddenly poured through the window.
+I could hear the crunch of tires on gravel just outside.
 Flooded with fresh hope, I sat bolt upright in bed and looked out the small window.

 It wasn’t her truck.

 But I kept watching as the truck came to a stop outside the trailer.
 Nobody was getting out.
 It was as though she was steeling herself for what she had to do.
 After what seemed like forever, she slowly climbed out of the passenger side.
 There was a brace around her neck.
-It turns out she had been in a severe car accident, and was laid up in the hospital, with no way to come home, nor any way to call.
+She had been in a severe car accident and had been in the hospital, with no way to come home or call.
 But even if she could, I don’t know if she would have.